Published on April 25, 2018. Last Updated on July 22, 2021.

 Can you use neem hair oil in your shampoo?

-The antibacterial and microbial properties of neem hair oil may help relieve dry and itchy scalps due to dandruff (1).
-To create this mixture yourself, simply add a few drops to your daily shampoo and wash your hair as usual.
+Neem hair oil’s antibacterial and microbial properties may help relieve dry and itchy scalps due to dandruff (1).
+Add a few drops to your daily shampoo and wash your hair as usual to create this mixture yourself.